johnpapa/lite-server/ISSUE_TEMPLATE.md

 For feature requests, a description of the problem you're trying to solve, including *why* you think this is a problem.

 ### Bug repro steps
+Please give us an isolated way to reproduce the behavior (example: GitHub repository with code that anyone can clone to observe the problem, or a Dockerfile to replicate your environment)

 1.
 2.
 3.